Musa ka Musalla

-Musa Ka Musalla (موسیٰ کا مصلیٰ) is a peak situated at an altitude of about 4060 m at the junction of Siran Valley and the Himalayas in northern Pakistan.
+Musa Ka Musalla is a peak situated at an altitude of about 4060 m at the junction of Siran Valley and the Himalayas in northern Pakistan.
 It is situated 150 km east of the city of Abbottabad in Baffa Pkhal of Mansehra District.

 Etymology

 The name Musa ka Musalla translates to Moses' mat.
 The legend has it that a shepherd named Musa used to pray there at the peak.
 There is also a shrine at the top probably of the same shepherd who is revered to as a saint by locals.

 Routes

-The peak is accessible via multiple routes in summers but all needs hours of trekking.
+The peak is accessible via multiple routes in summers but all needs hour of trekking.